jsf116/Test-Expander/Readme.md

     # a temporary directory is created with a name corresponing to the supplied template:
     use Test::Expander -target => 'My::Class', -tempdir => { TEMPLATE => 'my_dir.XXXXXXXX' };

+    # Does not try to determine, which class and method are to be tested:
+    use Test::Expander -target => undef;

 # DESCRIPTION

 **Test::Expander** combines all advanced possibilities provided by [Test2::V0](https://metacpan.org/pod/Test2::V0)